Jazzeus/CSS-Neonbutton/README.md

 ![WhatsApp Image 2020-09-21 at 21 36 32](https://user-images.githubusercontent.com/71566988/94056072-1b407e80-fdde-11ea-8d82-8a6c269fab7c.jpeg)
 ****
 ## Usage
-[First of all, you have to download the ZIP-file and extract this file.]
+[First of all, you have to download the ZIP-file and extract this file.
+Or you clone this file or do it as you want , that's up to you. ]
 #### Then you can use this code for example for you website even for your app.
 Furthermore, you can also redesign and edit the buttons according to your preferences and plans.
 For example: change color, change speed etc.
 ****
 ## DONATE!